ShionKoga/ReadableTest/README.md

 Testing Combine's Publisher only with XCTest have a couple of drawbacks:

 1. Since we are testing the Publisher, of course we need to subscribe to it.
-2. To avoid freeing memory immediately, it must be stored in a ｓet of `AnyCancellable` defined outside the function
+2. To avoid freeing memory immediately, it must be stored in a set of `AnyCancellable` defined outside the function
 3. Since it is an asynchronous test, we have to instantiate `XCTestExpectation` and wait for the `fullfill()` to be executed

 ReadableTest addresses these drowbacks.